John Kelly (performance artist): Career

-John Kelly began his performance career in New York's Lower East Side in the 1980s at clubs such as Limbo Lounge, Pyramid Club, and Club 57.
+John Kelly began his performance career in New York's Lower East Side in the 1980s at clubs such as the Mudd Club, Limbo Lounge, Pyramid Club, and Club 57.
 Since then, his works have been performed at The Kitchen, La MaMa, PS 122, New York Live Arts, the Joyce Theater, Dance Theater Workshop, Danspace Project, Museum of Modern Art, Tate Modern, Whitney Museum of American Art, The Andy Warhol Museum, PS 1, Walker Art Center.
 Commissions include BAM’s Next Wave Festival, Lincoln Center, and MASS MoCA.

-‘John Kelly, a Visual Autobiography', was published by 2wice Arts Foundation in association with Aperture.
+The book John Kelly: a Visual Autobiography was published by 2wice Arts Foundation in association with Aperture.

 Kelly is described as a countertenor singer, whose vocal range extends from a male alto (that he mostly sings in) to a much lower baritone.

 According to Elisabeth Vincentelli (in The New York Times), "If the protean Mr. Kelly has had one recurring theme through the years, it is the shaping of the self through art.
 In his new show at La MaMa, “Time No Line,” the subject is himself — but then, hasn’t it always been, even when refracted through the creations of others?"

 Kelly's work is notable for a number of performances where he channeled Joni Mitchell.
 In several works, Kelly performed an entire concert piece as Mitchell.
 The two artists met in 1996.